 With striking, you need a certain amount of force in order to render someone unconscious or knock them down.
 The formula for the amount of applied force is mass multiplied by acceleration.
 Thus, how much big you are (mass) is a variable when it comes to the amount of force you can apply on an assailant.

-In this video below, you can see the girl has some BJJ experience handle guys without grappling experience fairly easily, submitting them over and over again.
-As soon as the fight got to the ground, it was pretty much over for the guys.
+In this video below, you can see a female BJJ blackbelt demolish a guy without much grappling experience fairly easily, out positioning and submitting him again and again.
+As soon she got her grips, it was pretty much over for him.

 So if you are a woman and want to learn a martial art, pick jiu jitsu, and don't take those bullsh*t self defense seminars or classes that teach you to "techniques" you can use in just a few hours.
 Learning how to defend yourself takes time and some know-how.